remla25-team6/operation/README.md

 ## Starting the application
 From the root directory:

-With docker:
+### With docker:
 - `echo your_personal_access_token | docker login ghcr.io -u your_github_username --password-stdin` - to login
 - `docker compose up` - to start the application
 - Access at: http://127.0.0.1:8080/
 - `docker compose down` - to stop the application

-With Kubernetes:
+### With Kubernetes:
 - `vagrant up` - to start vagrant and provision
-- `ansible-playbook -u vagrant -i 192.168.56.100, finalization.yml` - to run final provisioning steps
+- `ansible-playbook -u vagrant --private-key=.vagrant/machines/ctrl/virtualbox/private_key -i 192.168.56.100, finalization.yml` - to run final provisioning steps
 - `export $(cat .env | xargs)` - to set env variables (app/model images and model service URL)
 - `ansible-playbook -u vagrant -i 192.168.56.100, deployment.yml -e "MODEL_IMAGE=$MODEL_IMAGE APP_IMAGE=$APP_IMAGE MODEL_URL=$MODEL_URL"` - to apply the Kubernetes config

+#### Install the application using Helm:
+**A. Using Vagrant:**
+- `vagrant ssh ctrl` – to SSH into the control node
+- `cd /vagrant/sentiment-chart` = navigate to the synced Helm chart directory
+- `helm install <release-name> .` - install the application using the Helm chart with desired release name (the Helm chart can be installed more than once into the same cluster with different release names)

+**B. Using Minikube**
+- `minikube start` - start minikube
+-  `cd sentiment-chart` - navigate to Helm chart directory
+-  `helm install <release-name> .` - install the application using the Helm chart with desired release name (the Helm chart can be installed more than once into the same cluster with different release names)

+#### Access the application:
 - Access at: http://192.168.56.90:80/.
 Under some conditions the app may not be reachable at this IP, in that case:
 - `vagrant ssh ctrl` - to ssh into the control node
 - `kubectl get svc -n ingress-nginx` - and find the external IP you can access the app from
 - `vagrant halt` - to stop the application

 ## Repositories
 Below we list the repositories in our system, along with pointers to relevant files within each repository.